 During the hot summer months, Chicago’s beaches are bumping.
 You’ll find people playing frisbee and beach volleyball or cooling off in the lake.

 Unfortunately, you can’t legally booze it up on Chicago’s beaches.
 That being said, nobody has to know that that’s not really water in your water bottle, wink wink.
 State Park is also good for fresh air.

 If you really want to spice up your vacation, you might like to charter a yacht to take you around the lake and river.
 Though it’s on the pricier side, split between six to eight people it can work out to be quite affordable.

 8. Take in some live music

 Chicago boasts one of the best live music scenes in the world with venues of all different shapes and sizes.
 Here, you can see everything from a symphony orchestra to a ripping blues band, to a massive rock show, to an underground rave.

-There are shows every night of the week all throughout the year, meaning you can catch some live music regardless of when you visit.
-I had one of the best musical experiences of my life in Chicago when we saw the Fare Thee Well shows that celebrated 50 years of the Grateful Dead.
+There are shows every night of the week, all throughout the year, meaning you can catch some live music regardless of when you visit.
 Be sure to check the calendar and see what’s playing so you too can experience musical euphoria in Chicago.

 9. See a sports game